Skip to main content

 Teaching about war and conflict

 This course covers an introduction to teaching about global conflicts through the rules of war.
-It also includes handling the challenging conversations that can arise from this topic.
+It also includes handling the challenging conversations that can arise from this topics.

 Learning outcomes